cloudmesh-community/book/chapters/cloud/packer.md

 1. installing python3-pip and idle-python
 1. alias `python` to `python3`

-Let's assume that the VM is now in a desirable state for the purpose of doing development on your class project and you want to distribute it to the rest of your team so that you are all using the same environment for development.
+Let us assume that the VM is now in a desirable state for the purpose of doing development on a large number of virtual machines and you want to distribute it to the rest of your team or community so that all are using the same environment.
 You could simply send your team members a copy of your Ubuntu 18.04 VirtualBox VM assuming they will be developing on VMs using VirtualBox.
-However one team member wants to develop on Google Cloud Platform, another on AWS and another on OpenStack.
+However, let us assume one community member wants to develop on Google Cloud Platform, another on AWS and another on OpenStack.
 In this case, they will each need to figure out how to import a VirtualBox VM into the respective cloud vendor they're utilizing.
 Packer can help this situation by codifying the state of the development environment with a single configuration file which can then be used to create images in different cloud environments.

 Assuming packer has been installed, let's create a packer JSON file that will build an Ubuntu 18.04 image and provision it as we did